 Working in patient transport means you’re doing something different every day.
-You could be assisting a patient who has collapsed at a sporting event and requires off-site medial attention; then you’re back on-road taking patients to a waiting aircraft, where they will be flown to a location where more advanced clinical care is available.
+You could be assisting a patient who has collapsed at a sporting event and requires off-site medial attention; then you’re back on-road taking patients to a waiting aircraft, where they will be flown to a location where more advanced clinical care is waiting.

 Practical experience transporting real patients is not included in this course.
-However, you will be driving an ambulance during the 3 day clinical workshop; as well as transporting fellow students who will role-play being your patient.
+However, you will be driving an ambulance during the 5-day clinical workshop; as well as transporting fellow students who will role-play being your patient.
 The driving scenarios help you become skilled at loading and unloading patients in and out of the ambulance – in a safe manner.
 This is one of the most important parts of the job.
 The security, safety and comfort of your patient(s) is your number one priority.

 To get as much experience under your belt as possible, we recommend doing voluntary work to build your confidence.
 This is the perfect way to meet companies and organisations who provide patient transport services.